bvajjala/bvajjala.github.io/presentations/aboutme/aboutme.md

 ## Principal DevOps Consultant/Solution Architect

   Hi, my name is Balaji Vajjala and I'm the Chief Architect and DevOps Solution Architect.
-I will talk about implementing a Practical Continuous Deployment pipelines.
+Here I will be talking about implementing a Practical Continuous Deployment pipelines, DevOps Culture and other Misc Topics.
+  Hope you will enjoy these

 ## Who Am I?

-* A Full Stack DevOps Engineer/Solution Architect for 10+ years!
+* A Full Stack DevOps Engineer/Solution Architect for last 10+ years!
-* Original company sysadmin! and Developer since late 90's
+* Original !sysadmin! and !Developer! since late 90's
-* Now working out of East Coast
-* Not a professional speaker
+* Now working out of East Coast and Certainly Not a professional speaker